 What’s Vegetarian at Teriyaki Madness?
 Your Ultimate Guide (Updated for 2026)

-Teriyaki Madness is a fast-casual Asian grill known for its hand-crafted teriyaki bowls, generous portions, and “Seattle-style” sauces — but what about the vegetarians?
-The good news: this is one of the more plant-friendly Asian fast-casual chains in the U.S., with a dedicated tofu bowl, customizable bases, and a stir-fried veggie option that’s vegan straight from the wok.
-This guide will help you navigate the menu and find what’s vegetarian at Teriyaki Madness in 2026.
+Looking for Teriyaki Madness vegetarian options?
+Here’s the full list.
+Teriyaki Madness is a fast-casual Asian grill built around hand-crafted teriyaki bowls, big portions, and Seattle-style sauces.
+So what about the vegetarians?
+Good news — it’s one of the more plant-friendly Asian chains in the U.S. You get a dedicated tofu bowl, customizable bases, and a stir-fried veggie option that’s vegan straight from the wok.
+This guide covers exactly what’s vegetarian at Teriyaki Madness in 2026.

 A Quick Look at Teriyaki Madness

-Teriyaki Madness (often abbreviated “TMAD”) was founded in 2003 in Las Vegas by brothers Rod and Alan Arreola, along with their cousin Eric Garma, all of whom had grown up on the teriyaki shops of Seattle and couldn’t find anything similar after moving to Nevada.
-The chain began franchising in 2005, and franchise-industry veteran Michael Haith took over as CEO in the mid-2010s and bought out the founders, kicking off a major expansion phase.
-Today the brand is headquartered in Denver, Colorado.
+Teriyaki Madness (often shortened to “TMAD”) opened in 2003 in Las Vegas.
+Brothers Rod and Alan Arreola started it with their cousin Eric Garma — all three grew up on Seattle’s teriyaki shops and couldn’t find anything like them after moving to Nevada.
+The chain began franchising in 2005.
+Franchise-industry veteran Michael Haith took over as CEO in the mid-2010s, bought out the founders, and kicked off a major expansion.
+Today the brand runs out of Denver, Colorado.

 • Founded: 2003 in Las Vegas, Nevada by Rod Arreola, Alan Arreola, and Eric Garma